Skip to content

 Why is Huayna Cápac important?

-What were Quipus?
+What were quipus?

-Who came after Huayna Cápac?
+Who succeeded Huayna Cápac?

 After Huayna Cápac, a conflict arose between Huáscar and Atahualpa.
 This conflict weakened the empire.